eclipse-vertx/vert.x/README.md

 * Goes with the recent developments with InvokeDynamic in Java 7 and bets on the JVM being the future premier runtime for dynamic languages.
 * Enables you to create network servers or clients incredibly easily.
 * True threading.
 Unlike node.js, Python Twisted or Ruby EventMachine, it has true multi-threaded scalability.
 No more spinning up 32 instances just to utilise the cores on your server.
+* Incredibly simple concurrency model.
+Write your code as single threaded like node.js, watch it scale across multiple cores (unlike node.js)
-* Understands multiple protocols out of the box including: TCP, SSL, UDP, HTTP, HTTPS, Websockets, AMQP, STOMP, Redis etc
+* Understands multiple network protocols out of the box including: TCP, SSL, UDP, HTTP, HTTPS, Websockets
+* Sendfile support for writing super scalable web servers
+* Plugins for talking AMQP, STOMP, Redis etc
 * Provides an elegant api for composing asynchronous actions together.
 Glue together HTTP, AMQP, Redis or whatever in a few lines of code.

 ## Ok, cut the crap, show me some examples